mattia155/odm-platform-docker/README.md

 * [http://localhost:8585/api/v1/pp/swagger-ui/index.html](http://localhost:8585/api/v1/pp/swagger-ui/index.html)

-The Meta-service will be auto invoked from the platform to register the notification events.
+The Meta-service and the Policy service will be auto invoked from the platform to register the notification events or handle policies.
-You can check the notification in the shared PostgreSQL DB.
+You can check notifications and policies in the shared PostgreSQL DB.

 ## Database
 The application run using a dockerized postgresql running on *localhost* on given port (from *.env* file).